18F/dns/README.md

 This repository holds the source code for configuring DNS for domains managed by GSA TTS, including 18F and the Presidential Innovation Fellows.

 The code is in the `terraform` directory, with one file for each zone.
 To submit a change, make a pull request to the `deploy` branch.
-On merge, changes are deployed to production automatically by an instance of [raktabija](https://github.com/18F/raktabija).
-Raktabija's CI server runs `bash deploy` against the `deploy` branch of this repository upon any change.
-We use [Terraform](https://www.terraform.io/) to manage and deploy our DNS configuration.
+On merge, changes are deployed to the cloud.gov AWS account automatically by an instance of Concourse hosted on [cloud.gov](https://cloud.gov).
+The configuration for the Concourse instance is in `pipeline.yml`.

 **Please note: only production systems with an ATO should have their DNS configuration here.
 If you wish to create DNS records for pre-production systems, please use the domain `sandbox.gov` which is available in the [TTS Sandbox account](https://pages.18f.gov/before-you-ship/infrastructure/sandbox/).**